Grandma’s Recipe Book

 This recipe is actually headed up Easter Spice Loaf.
 Most Easter spice loaf recipes are a yeast based fruit bread so I am guessing that this was an easier approximation to it.

-I am writing this at Easter time and when I opened the book to consider what recipe I would cook, it seemed the most appropriate – as well as sounding delicious.
+I originally found the recipe at Easter time 2011 and when I opened the book to consider what recipe I would cook, it seemed the most appropriate – as well as sounding delicious.

 You can use whatever dried fruit you have for this recipe.
 I have used sultanas, currents and a handful of raisins.
 Use all one fruit if you like or use from a bag of mixed dried fruit.
 The recipe advises nutmeg and cinnamon but you can vary this perhaps using mixed spice or ginger.